AlienWolfX/UZ801-USB_MODEM/README.md

 ![alt text](https://wiki.postmarketos.org/images/0/00/Uz801_board.jpg "UZ801 Board")

-### Network Recovery
+### IMEI Recovery

-While the IMEI can be recovered, the device's ability to connect to a network may be lost.
+While the IMEI can be recovered using `modem_at AT+WRIMEI="{YOUR_IMEI}"`, the device's ability to connect to a network may be lost.
 This can be resolved by flashing the `modemst1` and `modemst2` partitions with firmware dumps from a working device in your region.

 ## References